SuperMewio/Dummy-sudo-for-doas/README.md

 # Dummy-sudo-for-doas
+Please note that this is mostly for personal use.
+You are welcome to use it yourself but please do not use it if you do not know what you are doing.

 This is a dummy arch package that will satisfy base-devel's sudo dependency allowing me to uninstall sudo and also create a symlink so sudo will use doas.

 Please make sure to create a config file for doas first before using this.
 You can follow [this Arch wiki page](https://wiki.archlinux.org/title/Doas) to do so.